printers-for-people/catboat/README.md

 misleading at worst.
 This is 100% a problem that _could_ be solved, and Catboat aims to do so.
 In particular, we aim to provide two things:

-* A very general, easy-to-run configuration that works on _any_ Linux-capable SBC; and
+* A general, easy-to-run configuration process, which works on most Linux-capable devices; and
 * A collection of _multiple_ 'blessed' devices, which we have tested and ensure work, and provide additional 'plug-and-play' levels of support for.